brianhouse/sound_art/projects/4_final_project.md

 - technical questions that you will need to solve
 - how you would like to present the work (gallery, site-specific installation, audio piece, video, etc)
 - how you plan on documenting the work

-Answer these questions in a Google doc and submit them to Classroom under "Final Project proposal."
-You will discuss your concept in class for comment by the group.

 ### Documentation